jrreed83/thebitstream/content/posts/binary-serialization-in-zig/index.md

 ## Conclusion

-The purpose of this post was to develop a simple way to serialize arrays and data structures in Zig.
+The purpose of this post was to develop a simple method to serialize data structures in Zig.
 I succeeded.
-My conclusion - Zig is a great language and I'm going to contunue developing in it.
+My solution is similar in spirit to what you'd do in C.  But it can't be as fast.
+I haven't looked at the assembly, but the pointer conversions have to impact performance a little bit - extra CPU instructions.
+The question is how many instructions am I willing to pay for a better typechecker and a few modern conveniences?
+The only way to make a fair assessment is to continue dabbling.

+All that being said, I really like Zig so far.
+It feels a little bit like Python, just a heck of a lot faster and more powerful.
+It's still being actively developed, so some of the rough edges are bound to get worked out.

+Here are some other parts of the language I can really get behind:

+* No header files
+* SIMD-based vector programming
+* Cross-compilation
+* Errors as values
+* Type reflection